 Issues in Education.

-Exploration of the cultural foundations of the American Public Education system.
+Exploration of the cultural foundations of the American Public Education system and theories used to analyze and understand education.
 Study of the impact of key education reform movements on today’s dynamic and often troubled pre-K through 12th grade classroom environments.
 Consideration of several contemporary educational issues from historical, philosophical, scientific, multicultural and pedagogical perspectives.
 Includes lecture, discussion, multi-media projects and small-group interaction.
 Department.

 Methods of Tutoring English to Speakers of Other Languages.